simping4jesus/lph/lph.md

 I arrived to work a little late, just like usual.
-My shoulder-length blond hair whipped behind me and my 4-inch heels clicked as I speed-walked through the main door to the office.
+My shoulder-length blond hair whipped behind me.
+I was wearing 4-inch heels which clicked as I speed-walked through the main door to the office.

 "Sorry I'm late Mr. Peterson."
 I said.
 I pushed out my chest, emphasizing my E-cup breasts.
 I've found that can sometimes give me the edge I need in these kinds of situations.

-Mr. Peterson just grunted.
+Mr. Peterson grunted.
 The man stood 4'9", a veritable dwarf.
 Not the smallest man I'd seen but fairly tiny for this office.
 It's true what they say about short men, they really do have all the power in this world.

 From the office gossip I heard, Mr. Peterson got his job at the company from his father.
 But he quickly rose through the ranks of the company with his stature and friendly, round face.
 His tiny, slim-fat body was like the ones you'd see on the cover of Men's magazines.
-His diminutive height paired with his healthy-looking face and skin implied his wealthy upbringing.
-His family could obviously afford dietitian that would shape and grow him like a bonsai tree.
-He was provided a personalized diet that would minimize both growth and suffering from malnourishment, while maximizing health.
+His diminutive height and healthy-looking face and skin implied his wealthy upbringing.
+His family could obviously afford a dietitian that would shape and grow him like a bonsai tree.
+The dietitian provided a personalized diet that would cut growth, while maximizing health.
 Since he started working here, he had maintained his slim-fat body perfectly.
 Not so fat that you'd think him glutenous, but not so thin that you'd think him poor.

 Mr. Peterson was lucky.
 Most of us got one dietitian for the entire public school district.
 Without a personalized diet plan, many young men experienced their natural growth spurts.
 Some grew as tall as 5'8".
 A few unlucky bastards could even get as tall as 5'9".